-The Eurovision Song Contest 2023 will be organized in Liverpool in the United Kingdom on 9, 11 and 13 May 2023, in collaboration with the Ukrainian broadcaster.
-This was decided by the European Broadcasting Union because the winning country of 2022, Ukraine, cannot meet the required security measures to organise the next edition.
+The Eurovision Song Contest 2023 was organized in Liverpool in the United Kingdom on 9, 11 and 13 May 2023, in collaboration with the Ukrainian broadcaster.
+This was decided by the European Broadcasting Union because the winning country of 2022, Ukraine, couldn't meet the required security measures to organise the next edition.

 • The theme the organisers chose is United by music.